 The Cultural Revolution (1966-75) wrought havoc to Tibet.
 Initiatives were imposed across China taking no account of local conditions and traditions - so wheat was planted in place of barley and more importantly the Buddhist monasteries were systematically destroyed.
 Of the 1,600 monasteries in 1959 only 10 survived to 1979.
 A rebellion in 1958 resulted in the Dalai Lama ➚ and 80,000 Tibetans fleeing over the mountains to Dharamshala ➚ in northern India (only 124 miles [200 kms] from the Tibetan border).
 Extensive settlement by Han Chinese began at the time of the foundation of the PRC.
 The politics of Tibet remain a very sensitive topic and the details of China's right to rule are disputed.
 At the Simla Conference ➚ 1913-14 China agreed that Outer Tibet would be given full autonomy but the Republican government then disowned the accord.

-Conditions at the high altitudes are bleak; most Tibetans live in the narrow valley of the Yarlung Zangbo Jiang ➚ where the main town Lhasa is sited.
+Conditions at the high altitudes are bleak; most Tibetans live in the narrow valley of the Yarlung Zangbo Jiang ➚ where the main town Lhasa is sited, it means ‘Throne of God’.
 Tibetan rather than Chinese is the main language, which is closer to Burmese than Chinese in form, and Tibetan Pinyin is used on road signs.
 The Potala Palace ➚ in Lhasa is the center of Tibetan Buddhism and popular with tourists.
 The Palace was built by King Songtsan Gambo (617-650) for his Han Chinese wife Wen Cheng.
 Potala means ‘Buddha's mountain’ in Sanskrit, it was last re-built in the 17th century by the fifth Dalai Lama.
 There are a thousand rooms and many grand halls.
 The West Main Hall holds the remains of the previous Dalai Lamas encased in gold.
 The fabulous Guanyin Hall is a rare fragment of the original palace.
 The whole palace was designed to resist earthquakes by pouring liquid copper into the foundations.

 Another well known attraction is the Tashilhunpo Monastery ➚ at Xigaze (Shigatse) this is the home of the Panchen Lama ➚ (second in seniority to the Dalai Lama).The other monasteries are dotted around including Baiqoi Monastery ➚ at Gyangze; Drepung Lamasery, Sera Monastery and Gandain Monastery.
 Sacred places include Yamdrok Lake ➚ and Heavenly Lake Namtso ➚.